1–A QUICK START GUIDE TO READING TAROT

 Closed forms smuggle in the candidate answer and ask Tarot to rubber-stamp it.

-Tarot works best when the question leaves room for something new to be revealed, rather than demanding a yes/no verdict.
+Tarot works best when your question makes room for discovery rather than demanding a verdict.

 STEP 3: DRAW ONE CARD